On the probability of generating invariably a finite simple group: Alternating groups

-If $n$ is odd, choose $x\in G=A_n$ to be an $n$-cycle.
+\begin{theorem} The conclusions to Theorems~\ref{main_theorem_bounded_away_zero} and \ref{main_theorem_absolute_constant_2} hold in the case $G=A_n$. \end{theorem} \begin{proof} If $n$ is odd, choose $x\in G=A_n$ to be an $n$-cycle.
 If $n$ is even, choose $x\in G$ to have cycle type $(n/2, n/2)$.
 Then set $A_\ell=\{x\}$.
 In the first case, the overgroups of $x$ are transitive subgroups, while in the second case the overgroups of $x$ are either transitive, or fix a set of size $n/2$.

 By \cite[Theorem 1.1]{EFK}, the proportion of elements of $A_n$ lying in proper transitive subgroups of $A_n$ is $O(n^{-0.08})$.
 By \cite[Theorem 1.1]{EFG2}, the same bound holds for the proportion of elements fixing a set of size $n/2$.
 Therefore